isaacnmm/pestpolicy-hugo2XX/content/posts/does-lambda-cyhalothrin-kill-fleas/index.md

 ##  Cons Of Using Lambda-Cyhalothrin For Flea and Pest Control

-The first drawback of using Lambda-cyhalothrin for pest control is that it contains a mild odor that could put off anyone that has some reasonable sensitivity. - Also, the insecticides knockdown effect might be known as quickly as you'll get with other[pest control products including flea foggers](https://pestpolicy.com/best-fogger-for-fleas/)and sprays.
+The first drawback of using Lambda-cyhalothrin for pest control is that it contains a mild odor that could put off anyone that has some reasonable sensitivity. - Also, the insecticides knockdown effect might be known as quickly as you'll get with other[pest control products including flea foggers](https://pestpolicy.com/best-fogger-for-fleas/)andsprays.

 On toxicity lambda-cyhalothrin is classified as Class II on EPA Toxicity with Class IV has the lowest toxicity well Class I has the highest toxicity.